eliasdorneles/upiano/README.md

-Fast-forward to 2023, Elias attended EuroPython and learned the [Textual](https://textual.textualize.io) library there, got excited about terminal apps again and decided to reboot this project, and have even more fun by taking it to the next level.
-What the next level actually is, he's not quite sure, but it definitely involves learning MIDI stuff!
+Fast-forward to 2023, Elias attended EuroPython and learned the [Textual](https://textual.textualize.io) library there, got excited about terminal apps again and decided to reboot this project using the newly acquired knowledge, and add to the fun by plugging a true synthesizer to it, and playing with its controls.